 Where do you see yourself living?
 Would you like to stay in your current town or city, or do you want to move closer to family or friends?
 The first step to downsizing is declaring where you’d like to live.
 Be sure to consider your lifestyle and expectations when choosing your location.

-Many active adults have gone through the process of buying and selling a home, but it’s helpful to refresh yourself on the fees and expenses that often come into play.
+Many active adults have gone through the process of buying and selling a home, but it’s helpful to refresh yourself on the fees and expenses that often come into play when moving.
 For example, be sure and budget for a realtor’s commission, inspections and home repairs, any mortgage payoff, and closing costs, which include property taxes, attorney fees, and other miscellaneous fees.

 When you have gifted or donated the items you’re not bringing with you, it’s time to pack.
 Use small boxes and be as detailed as you can when labeling each box’s contents.
 Jot a list of what’s inside each box and adhere it to the outside.
 To make it even easier, affix a large, color-coded label for each box to identify what room it belongs in, such as the bedroom, kitchen, or living room.